Priyanka2604/Priyanka2604/README.md

 # 💫 About Me:
-Hi there I'm Priyanka😃<br>🔭 A Software Engineer with 1.5+ years of industrial experience in Backend Development and Engineering >🌱 I’m currently learning DSA in-depth<br>Actively Seeking new Opportunities<br>📫reach me here: priyankadas2610@gmail.com
+Hi there I'm Priyanka😃<br>🔭 A Software Engineer with 1.5+ years of industrial experience in Backend Development and Engineering <br>
+<br>🌱 I’m currently learning DSA in-depth<br>Actively Seeking new Opportunities<br>📫reach me here: priyankadas2610@gmail.com

 ## 🌐 Socials: